Microsoft/azure-docs.pt-pt/articles/automation/automation-dsc-diagnostics.md

 Esta ação apresenta um gráfico de estado do nó ao longo do tempo.

-## <a name="log-analytics-records"></a>Registos do Log Analytics
+## <a name="azure-monitor-logs-records"></a>Registos de registos de Monitor do Azure

-Diagnóstico da automatização do Azure cria duas categorias de registos no Log Analytics.
+Diagnóstico da automatização do Azure cria duas categorias de registros nos registos do Azure Monitor.

 ### <a name="dscnodestatusdata"></a>DscNodeStatusData